-The WCA Heart Center combines clinical expertise with the latest technology for diagnosis, treatment and recovery of heart (cardiovascular) disease and related disorders.
+The WCA Heart Center combines the clinical care of our physicians, nurses, and healthcare support team with cardiac monitoring and heart technology for the diagnosis, treatment and recovery of heart (cardiovascular) disease and related disorders.
 We focus on prevention as well as emergency care, diagnosis, treatment, rehabilitation, support, and education.

 Directory of Services